-- With respect to a convergent approach, a long-term incentive plan via a stock option plan is offered to approximately forty leaders. - " Stock options vest over five years as follows: 1⁄4 after three years, 3⁄4 after four years and 100% after five years of the date of the grant.
+- With respect to a convergent approach, a long-term incentive plan via a stock option plan is offered to approximately sixty leaders. - " Stock options vest over i) five years as follows: 1⁄2 after three years, 3⁄4 after four years and 100% after five years of the date of the grant, or ii) three years as follows: 1⁄2 after one year, 3⁄4 after two years and 100% after three years from the date of grant if performance criteria predetermined by senior management are met.
 Stock options expire after 10 years.